 \section{Introduction}

-The millimeter-wave (mmWave) communication over the 30-300 GHz spectrum is regarded as a promising technology for 5G and beyond wireless networks due to its large bandwidth and the potential to offer high communication data rates \cite{6824746, niu2015survey}.
+The millimeter-wave (mmWave) communication over the 30-300 GHz spectrum is regarded as a promising technology for 5G and beyond wireless networks because of its great potential to offer high communication data rates \cite{6824746, niu2015survey}.
 Large antenna arrays are usually adopted in mmWave communications since they can form highly directional beams to compensate for the severe path loss compared with sub-6 GHz.
-Meanwhile, the high directivity makes mmWave communication much more sensitive to signal blockage, which can be frequent in the environment \cite{8254900}.
+Meanwhile, the high directivity makes mmWave communication much more sensitive to signal blockage \cite{8254900}.

-To overcome the blockage issue, reconfigurable intelligent surface (RIS) has been recently introduced to enlarge the coverage of the mmWave communication systems \cite{8910627,9148781}.
-Specifically, RIS is an artificial meta-surface that is composed of a large number of nearly passive units and can be controlled efficiently by a smart controller \cite{8796365}.
-RIS can smartly reflect the signals from the base station (BS) to multiple users by adjusting the amplitude and phase of the incident signals.
-When the BS-user channel is blocked, RIS can create a virtual BS-RIS-user channel, and thus improve the coverage of mmWave systems.
+To overcome the blockage issue, reconfigurable intelligent surfaces (RISs) have been recently introduced to enlarge the coverage of the mmWave communication systems \cite{8910627,9148781}.
+Specifically, an RIS is an artificial meta-surface that is composed of a large number of passive units and can be controlled efficiently by a smart controller \cite{8796365}.
+An RIS can smartly reflect the signals from a base station (BS) to multiple users by adjusting the amplitude and phase of the incident signals.
+When the channel between the BS and the user is blocked, an RIS can create a concatenated BS-RIS-user channel, and thus improve the coverage of mmWave systems.
 There are often no radio frequency (RF) components on RIS.
 Therefore, RIS is an efficient and cost-effective solution for the blockage problem in mmWave systems.